-The Committee for Internal Control, Risks and Corporate Governance met 10 times during 2011 (8 times after the Committee was reappointed) and all the Committee members attended its meetings, only one member was reported absent at two meetings.
-The average duration of the meetings was about three hours.
+The Committee for Internal Control, Risks and Corporate Governance met 12 times during 2012 with an average participation of its members exceeding 85%.
+The average duration of the meetings exceeded 2 hours.

-The Committee met twice during the 2012 financial year up to the Date of the Report.
+The Committee met 5 times during the 2013 financial year up to the Date of the Report.